Sweden in the Eurovision Song Contest 2013: At Eurovision

 As the winner of the Eurovision Song Contest 2012 and host of the 2013 Contest, Sweden automatically qualified for a place in the final, held on 18 May 2013.
 In addition to their participation in the final, Sweden was assigned to vote in the first semi-final on 14 May 2013.

 As the host nation, Sweden's running order position in the final was determined by draw, rather than being assigned by the producers of the show.
 On 18 March 2013 during the heads of delegation meeting, Sweden was drawn to perform 16th in the final.
 In the final, Sweden performed following United Kingdom and preceding Hungary.
 Sweden placed 14th in the final, scoring 62 points.

 In Sweden, both the semi-finals and the final were broadcast on SVT1, with commentary provided by Josefine Sundström.
 The competition was also broadcast via radio on Sveriges Radio P4 with commentary by Carolina Norén for all three shows, Ronnie Ritterland for the semi-finals and Björn Kjellman for the grand final.

 The national jury that provided 50% of the Swedish vote in the first semi-final and the final consisted of: Ralf Gyllenhammar (singer), Erik Rapp (singer), Daniel Breitholtz (A&R-manager at Sony BMG), Karin Gunnarsson (Sveriges Radio P3 editor) and Monika Starck (backing vocalist).
-The Swedish spokesperson in the grand final was Yohio.
+SVT appointed Yohio as it spokesperson to announce the Swedish votes in the grand final.

 The Swedish entry was awarded one of the three Marcel Bezençon Awards, which honour the best of the competing entries for the 2013 Contest in different areas of achievement.
 Sweden received the Composer Award, which was awarded to the best and most original composition as voted by the participating composers in the competition.